 Furniture isn’t easy for shoppers to understand online.
 As a result, we had to lower prices significantly to prompt “it’s so cheap, I’ll take a chance” purchases.
 And, once we sold a sofa, the expense of delivering it was punishing.

 Our delivered margins were minimal, which when combined with the usual marketing expense of attracting shoppers online meant we lost hundreds of dollars on every order.

 When Furniture.com ultimately closed, I spoke to a number of top 25 furniture retailers who were unsurprised by – and somewhat happy about – our demise.
 But, they also hinted that we were on to something, sharing that they’d had hundreds of shoppers in their stores carrying Furniture.com printouts, ready to buy.

 It wasn’t that Furniture.com hadn’t impacted furniture retail, it just wasn’t the same type of impact as the internet had on categories more readily suited for an Amazon box.

 With ill-suited dotcoms closing in droves and VC funding evaporating in the “nuclear winter” that followed, it seemed possible that vast swaths of retail would remain unaffected by the internet.

 Then, Steve Jobs relit the internet’s retail fuse.

-The first iPhone launched in 2007.
-Suddenly the internet wasn’t confined to a bleak looking PC or laptop in your home or office.
+The first iPhone was launched in 2007.
+Suddenly the internet wasn’t confined to a bleak-looking PC or laptop in your home or office.
 It was in your hand, it was personal, and it was everywhere.